HackerYou/scratchWorkshop/scratch.md

 Wireframing is like a 'blueprint' for our application.
 Let's wireframe the shape of the maze on a piece of paper, decide where the user will start, and where the prize will be, and make sure that they can get through the maze.

 ## Final Exercise
 With a partner, you have one hour to build your own Scratch program - it can be whatever you want - a game, a story, an animation, whatever.
-At the end of the hour, you'll submit whatever you built and you and your partner will be giving quick two minute presentations on your topic.
+At the end of the hour, you'll submit whatever you built and you and your partner will be giving quick 90 second presentations on your topic.

 ### Submitting Your Project
 To submit your project: